cyberbotics/webots/docs/reference/supervisor.md

 Hence, this function can also be used to test if a field is MF (like `WB_MF_INT32`) or SF (like `WB_SF_BOOL`).

 The `wb_supervisor_field_enable_sf_tracking` function forces Webots to stream field data to the controller.
-It improves performances as the controller by default uses a request-response pattern to get data from the field.
+It improves the performance as the controller by default uses a request-response pattern to get data from the field.
 The `sampling_period` argument determines how often the field data should be sent to the controller.
 The function is limited only to single fields.